Receiver of Wreck

 - fixtures and fittings

-The Receiver may take advice from others to identify whether the wreck or any part of a wreck is of historical or archaeological interest.
+The Receiver may take advice from others to identify whether the wreck, or any part of a wreck, is of historical or archaeological interest.

 The Receiver of Wreck will investigate ownership of any reported wreck.
 An owner has one year in which to come forward and prove title to the property.
 During this period it is common for the finder to hold the wreck on behalf of the Receiver of Wreck while investigations are carried out.

-In Jersey, wreck which remains unclaimed after a year becomes the property of the Minister and the Receiver of Wreck may be required to dispose of it.
+In Jersey, wreck that remains unclaimed after a year becomes the property of the Minister and the Receiver of Wreck may be required to dispose of it.
 Often the finder is allowed to keep items of unclaimed wreck in lieu of a salvage award.

 Example of wreck